Avs presented snazzy Stanley Cup rings in private ceremony - NewsBreak

 Avs presented snazzy Stanley Cup rings in private ceremony

-For their sparkling Stanley Cup run, the Colorado Avalanche picked up some snazzy rings to commemorate the moment .
+DENVER (AP) — For their sparkling Stanley Cup run, the Colorado Avalanche picked up some snazzy rings to commemorate the moment.

 How about these numbers: 669 diamonds, 18 custom-cut sapphires — plus two more round sapphires — and 42 rubies.
 All told, its gemstone weight checks in around 18.5 carats.